binaryage/blog/_posts/2010-02-10-towards-stable-totalfinder.md

 #### Fixed tab animation quirks

-Opening and closing tab animations were jumpy.
+Opening and closing tab animations was jumpy.
 I've revisited the code and made sure they are going smooth again.

 #### Fixed display quirks